streemrunner/Iusable-Trainer/Readme.md

 # Iusable Trainer

 This repo is a simple Vue.js App to study for law exams.
-The project currently uses an open API providing different law questions from differnet students at the university of Basel.
+The project uesd an open API providing different law questions from differnet students at the university of Basel.
+Since the open API has been removed I added the possibility to load and export json files with exercises.

+_This is all still work in progress_

 You can change the Api to any endpoint returning a json object.
 It should return an array called "entries" with the objects containing the following entries:

 - task: String containing the task
 - order: Array of Strings in the _right_ order.

-You could use any static json file, or of course use a dynamic source such as a headless CMS (such as Directus, Cockpit or Strapi).
+You can find examples of the datastructure in the _data_ folder.
+Also using the in app editor allows you to add exercise to the tasks collection and then export the tasks as a json file.

 Have fun and let me know if you have any ideas for improvement.